NetGovern/migrations/clearswift/README.md

 ## __Adding Customer Email Domains__

 The Gateway initial policy wizard asks you to supply up to 6 hosted email domains.
-If the customer has additional email domains that they wish to protect, they can be manually added to System > SMTP Settings > Mail Domains and Routing
+If the customer has additional email domains that they wish to protect, they can be manually added to System > SMTP Settings > Mail Domains and Routing.

-•	Use the Hosted Domains tab to add those email domains that the customer wishes to protect
+* Use the Hosted Domains tab to add those email domains that the customer wishes to protect
-•	Use the Email Routing tab to configure any custom routing for the customer’s email domains that you have just added
+* Use the Email Routing tab to configure any custom routing for the customer’s email domains that you have just added
-•	Use the MTA Groups tab to configure any required failover/load-balancing between the servers in the group, to ensure that mail traffic continues to be routed without interruption
+* Use the MTA Groups tab to configure any required failover/load-balancing between the servers in the group, to ensure that mail traffic continues to be routed without interruption

 ### __User Allow lists__